 In 2018, Daniel Romanchuk became the first American and youngest athlete ever to win the men's wheelchair division at the TCS New York City Marathon.
-It finished off his breakout season, which started with his second consecutive podium finish at March’s United Airlines NYC Half, where he placed third in 1:31.16.
-From there, he went on to secure two Abbott World Marathon Majors podium appearances with third-place finishes at this year’s Virgin Money London and Boston marathons, before winning his first major marathon in Chicago in October.
+It finished off his breakout season, which started with his second consecutive podium finish at the United Airlines NYC Half, where he placed third.
+From there, he went on to secure two Abbott World Marathon Majors podium appearances with third-place finishes at the Virgin Money London and Boston marathons, before winning his first major marathon in Chicago in October.
 In the summer, he set two world records in the T54 classification on the track over 800 and 5000 meters.
 He became the first man to break the 1:30 barrier in the former, clocking a time of 1:29.66 the Arizona World Para Athletics Grand Prix.
-He also broke Rawat Tana’s previous 5000-meter record by more than four seconds at the Daniela Jutzeler Memorial meet in Switzerland, posting a time of 9:44.84.
-He recorded his first victory at the AJC Peachtree Road Race, taking the 10K title in 18:39.42, less than two seconds shy of the course record.
+He also broke Rawat Tana’s 5000-meter record by more than four seconds at the Daniela Jutzeler Memorial meet in Switzerland, posting a time of 9:44.84.

-Growing up in Maryland, Romanchuk began a shift to wheelchair racing after competing in para swimming and para triathlon.
-At 16, he began training for the Rio 2016 Paralympics under coach Adam Bleakney, who leads the esteemed University of Illinois wheelchair racing program.
+Growing up in Maryland, Romanchuk took up wheelchair racing with the Bennett Blazers, the same adaptive sports club where Paralympic legends Tatyana McFadden and Josh George began their careers.
+At 16, Romanchuk began training for the Rio 2016 Paralympics under coach Adam Bleakney, who leads the esteemed University of Illinois wheelchair racing program.
 Romanchuk raced in Rio, but didn’t advance to the finals in any of the five distances he competed in.
+Off the roads, Romanchuk loves math, numbers and finding out how things work – he would disassemble and reassemble toasters as a kid – and now studies engineering in hopes of making advancements for racing chairs.

 - Date of Birth Aug 3, 1998